 These demonstrations with the color box illustrate that red light and green light add together to produce yellow (Y) light.
 Red light and blue light add together to produce magenta (M) light.
 Green light and blue light add together to produce cyan (C) light.
 And finally, red light and green light and blue light add together to produce white light.
 This is sometimes demonstrated by the following color equations and graphic:

 Any two colors of light that when mixed together in equal intensities produce white are said to be complementary colors of each other.
 The complementary color of red light is cyan light.
-This is reasonable since cyan light is the combination of blue and green light; and blue and green light when added to red light will produce white light.
-Thus, red light and cyan light (blue + green) represent a pair of complementary colors; they add together to produce white light.
+This is reasonable since cyan light is equivalent to a combination of blue and green light; and blue and green light when added to red light will produce white light.
+Thus, red light and cyan light (which is equivalent to blue + green light) represent a pair of complementary colors of light; they add together to produce white light.
 This is illustrated in the equation below:

 Each primary color of light has a secondary color of light as its complement.
 The three pairs of complementary colors are listed below.
 The graphic at the right is extremely helpful in identifying complementary colors.
 Complementary colors are always located directly across from each other on the graphic.
 Note that cyan is located across from red, magenta across from green, and yellow across from blue.